MaxFurman1996/e-commerce-clothing/README.md

 ## Available Scripts

+In the project directory
-In the project directory, you can run:
+to install project you can run:

+### `npm install`

+and then to run project:

 ### `npm run dev`